 Distributed Systems & Networks

-Proposed to explore the P4 programming language’s capabilities for monitoring large and complex distributed systems in SDN, and comparing its performance and flexibility with the use of Open vSwitch.
+Explored the P4 programming language’s capabilities for monitoring large and complex distributed systems in SDN, and compared its performance and flexibility with the use of Open vSwitch.

-Designed and implemented a program that runs on software switches using P4, enabling dynamic performance monitoring of a set of target network flows between each containerized components.
+Designed and implemented a program that runs on software switches using P4, enabling dynamic performance monitoring of a set of target network flows between each containerized component.

 McGill University Sept.
 2021 - Dec.
 2021 Research Assistant, supervised by Prof. Jin Guo & Prof. Martin Robillard